architdate/PKHeX-Auto-Legality-Mod/README.md

 *Credits to the several people who requested this in GitHub Issues*

+## [OPTIONAL] Addon Legality mods:

+The instructions for each one of these will be located within their own folders within the `Addons (Optional)` folder in the repository
+Current Addons:
+- PGL Rental QR Teams auto legal genning.
+Also copies the Showdown spread to clipboard for convenience.
+- ....
+Work in Progress :]

 ## Adding Priority to event searches.

 - If you would like to have certain events to be scanned first (eg Gen7 events or Gen6 events etc.) do the following: